pastorhudson/namecheap-dokku/README.md

 ## Acknowledgments

 - Namecheap for providing a robust API for domain management.
-- Python community for powerful libraries like `requests` and `ElementTree`.
+- Python community for powerful libraries like `http.client` and `ElementTree`.

+---